 About

-Prior to relocating to Iowa City, Lauren worked as a dancer, choreographer, and teacher in Seattle, Washington.
+Prior to relocating to Iowa City, Lauren worked as a dancer, choreographer, and educator in Seattle, Washington.
 There, Lauren had the pleasure to perform with The Three Yells, the Pat Graney Company, Alice Gosti, Petra Zanki, Alyza DelPan-Monley, Melinda Jean Meyers, the Baker-Tarpaga Dance Project, Anna Krupp, and Adriana Hernández.
 In Iowa City, Linder dances and collaborates with Stephanie Miracle, Sean Thomas Boyt, Brady Van Patten, and Sophia McLaughlin.

 Lauren holds an MA in Multilingual Education, a B.F.A. in Dance and a B.A. in Spanish from the University of Iowa.
 Currently, Lauren is a dance teaching artist with the UI Youth Ballet and the Director of Combined Efforts Dance, a dance company that facilitates purposeful collaboration between artists with and without intellectual disabilities.